-You see, this type of loan sounds great because it lets you borrow based on the after renovation value of your home, helping you to finance your wishlist all in one go.
+Construction loans sound great because they let you borrow based on the after renovation value of your home, helping you to finance your whishlist all in one go.

 And until recently, these were the only real options for homeowners to borrow in this way.
-Now, other options exist, and these are typically better-suited for renovations.
+But now, other options exist, and these are typically better-suited for renovations.

-Here’s everything you need to know about the ins and outs of construction loans, and the process you’ll go through to get one.
+Let’s examine construction loan requirements and the process you’ll go through to get one.